keras-team/autokeras/mkdocs/docs/start.md

     print(x_test.shape)
     print(y_test.shape)

 The argument `csv_file_path` is the path to the CSV file containing the image file names and their corresponding labels.
+Both csv files and the raw image datasets could be downloaded from [link](https://drive.google.com/a/tamu.edu/file/d/10TyvztrdL0fBaFlgGaqoRTlS3ts4faM8/view?usp=sharing).
 Here is an example of the csv file.